 Continuing Education for Certified Teachers

-Differentiated Instruction in Reading for K-12 Certified Teachers – Winter/Spring 2014
+Differentiated Instruction in Reading for K-12 Certified Teachers – Spring 2015

 Q: Do you sometimes feel something is missing in how to meet the individual needs of your students to help them become strategic, enthusiastic readers?

 Q: Do you want to know more about best instructional practices in diagnosis, intervention and differentiated instruction in reading?

 Q: Are you ready to move from the Provisional to Professional level of certification but still need the reading course required by the State of Michigan?

 A: RDG 4913 – Diagnosis and Differentiated Instruction in Reading*

 This course is designed to be a “hybrid” learning experience, with some assignments being completed online while retaining the benefits of several in-person class meetings on campus.

 Class meetings take place on the main campus of Rochester College in Ham Library (HL) 117 on Saturdays, 12–3 p.m., on the following dates:

 - February 21